Tonyrobs/tonyrobs/README.md

 ### Hi there 👋
 My name is Anthony

-- I'm a programming student and I'm focusing on learning C++ and building exciting projects to enhance my skills.
+- I'm a programming student and I'm focusing on learning C++ and C, building exciting projects to enhance my skills.